-A localized Document360 knowledge base would constitute the functionalities, articles, and controls in the respective language.
+A localized Document360 knowledge base would constitute the respective language's functionalities, articles, and controls.
 This would mean the content is translated from the original language and modified to suit the target audience better.
 Your pages' graphics, colors, aesthetics, fonts, and images can also be modified.

-Apart from the content and visual elements, there are other parameters like units of measures, currencies, local formats for addresses, dates, communication addresses, and more.
+Apart from the content and visual elements, there are other parameters like units of measure, currencies, local formats for addresses, dates, communication addresses, and more.